Sign up for our newsletter to receive the latest tips, tricks, recipes and more, sent twice a week.

 Kimchi is a traditional Korean dish of fermented vegetables, the most common of which are napa cabbage and daikon radish (but check out other types of kimchi).
 In addition to being served as banchan, Korean side dishes presented as part of a meal, it can also be used in a variety of cooked dishes.
-Try it as a sauce for Brussels sprouts or braised with short ribs.
+Try it as a sauce for Brussels sprouts, with braised short ribs, or in Korean tofu soup.
 The versatility of kimchi makes it great to use in everyday cooking, and the fermentation makes it a powerful probiotic.

 Game plan: Kimchi needs time to ferment, so we recommend starting a batch about a week before you plan to use it.